programmatordev/yet-another-php-validator/docs/03x-rules-type.md

 ```

 > **Note**
-> An `UnexpectedValueException` will be thrown when a constraint type, class and interface is invalid.
+> An `UnexpectedValueException` will be thrown when a constraint type, class or interface is invalid.

 ## Options